 ?>

-So, the comparison was only in value.
-But we will use the same example in the next operator.
-Let’s do that.
+So, the comparison was solely based on value.
+However, we will use the same example in the next operator.
+Let’s proceed with that.

-Use the PHP Comparison within the NOT IDENTICAL Operator
+Using PHP Comparison within the Not Identical Operator

-The “not identical” operator checks for the true value if the two values are different according to only the value and data type.
+The “not identical” operator checks for the true value if the two values are different based on both the value and data type.

 I will use the same example.